w3f/polkadot-wiki/docs/learn/learn-hyperbridge.md

 Interoperability is the core vision of the
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} technology.
-Through years of blockchain development, much effort has been put into making a secure interoperability solution between blockchains. {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} achieves secure interoperability through its [Cross-chain messaging (XCM)](./learn-xcm.md) format, and [Cross-chain messaging passing (XCMP)](./learn-xcm-transport.md#xcmp-cross-chain-message-passing) protocol.
+Through years of blockchain development, much effort has been put into making a secure interoperability solution between blockchains. {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} provides secure interoperability through its [Cross-chain messaging (XCM)](./learn-xcm.md) format, and [Cross-chain messaging passing (XCMP)](./learn-xcm-transport.md#xcmp-cross-chain-message-passing) protocol.
 However, these solutions work when there is a homogeneous security layer.
 In the case of